petarGitNik/sys-admin-docs/docs/initial-server-setup/fail2ban.md

 ## Sources

-This is compilation of several tutorials.
+This guide is compilation of several tutorials.
 Namely:

 * [How To Protect SSH and Apache Using Fail2Ban on Ubuntu Linux][1][^1][^2]
 * [Simple fail2ban DOS jail][2][^3][^4]